Mahantesh-GP/PhoneticAnalyzers/docs/AZURE_PORTAL_SETUP.md

 **Total monthly cost:** ~$20-30 for development

-Everything else in your `local.settings.json` can stay as placeholder values until you actually need those services!
+Everything else in your `local.settings.json` can stay as placeholder values until you actually need those servicesDC4]' 40/96/*4103+